Marcinkowski-D/dmScreen/README.md

 ## 🔮 Summoning the DM Screen

+### Standard Installation

 1. Create a virtual environment in a folder of your choice
    ```
    uv init
    uv venv
    ```
-1. Install the arcane artifact directly:
+2. Install the arcane artifact directly:
    ```
    uv pip install git+https://github.com/Marcinkowski-D/dmScreen.git
    ```

-2. Invoke the screen with the ancient command:
+3. Invoke the screen with the ancient command:
    ```
    python -m dmScreen.server
    ```

-3. Open your browser and navigate to:
+4. Open your browser and navigate to:
    - Admin interface: `http://your-screen-ip:5000/admin`
    - Player view: `http://localhost:5000/view`